Knowing these basic rules for investing will help you to achieve success.

 We didn’t have a lot of capital to spare in the beginning.
 And we didn’t have much experience at all.
 So, we decided to keep it simple.

 Therefore, this blog is very much for those early, or prospective, investors who are just starting out.

 When we started we didn’t have a lot of capital.
 So we had to start small.
 We started with shares.
 Shares are relatively easy to understand, purchase and trade.
 They are relatively liquid and you can start with limited capital, and if all goes to plan, you can build up to bigger investments.

 Starting with shares, we found the first big lesson worth learning is that shares are just a piece of a company.
 If you pick a good company, a safe company, then you can feel safe that your money isn’t going to disappear.
 The only way your money will disappear is if the company disappears.
 So pick a good company.

 What is a good company?

-We still aren’t sophisticated to get too analytical, though that is definitely a lesson for the future.
+We still aren’t super sophisticated with the whole process, so we won’t get too analytical, though that is definitely a lesson for the future.
 However, we run a very simple test.
 Does this company make a profit?
 Do they distribute profit as dividends?
 Does it make enough money to cover its debt obligations?
 Will it be around in fifty years?